qbancoffee/imac_g3_ivad_board_init/README.md

 - Document as much of the pinouts as possible on the the chassis connectors .
 - Design circuit boards that will plug into the connectors and allow one to use the on/off button, speakers, power LED, mic ect..
+- Design the circuit boards with through hole components so that anyone can build these with just a soldering iron and solder.
 - Use the original down-converter board(kind of like a power supply) to power things like an amplifier and a slot loading DVD drive.